Gotye: 2010–2013: Making Mirrors and international success

 On 5 July 2011, Gotye released a film clip for the song "Somebody That I Used to Know" on YouTube and Vimeo.
-Directed by Natasha Pincus, the video has now been viewed over 2 billion times (as of April 2025).
-On 6 October 2011 the video was awarded the Melbourne Design Award.
-The video was the Number 15 most viewed video of all-time on YouTube and the Number 4 most liked video of all-time.
+Directed by Natasha Pincus, the video has now been viewed over 2.4 billion times (as of April 2025).
+On 6 October 2011, the video was awarded the Melbourne Design Award.

-On 15 July 2011, it was announced that "Somebody That I Used to Know" had come in third in the 2011 Vanda & Young Global Songwriting Competition.
+"Somebody That I Used to Know" came in third in the 2011 Vanda & Young Global Songwriting Competition.
 On 8 August 2011, Gotye released a film clip for the song "Bronte" on YouTube and Vimeo.
 The visuals were animated and directed by Ari Gibson at Mechanical Apple.
-Also on this date, Gotye released a video title "Making Making Mirrors", which is a short documentary about the recording process of "Making Mirrors".
+Also on this date, Gotye released a video titled "Making Making Mirrors", which is a short documentary about the recording process of "Making Mirrors".
 The video was directed by James Bryans and Wally De Backer.
 On 13 August 2011, Gotye released a film clip for the song "State of the Art" on YouTube and Vimeo.
 The visuals were animated and directed by Greg Sharp & Ivan Dixon at Rubber House.

 In its first week of release, Making Mirrors was already at Number 1 on the Australian ARIA albums chart, making Gotye the first Australian act to simultaneously hold both the Number 1 single and album since Silverchair in 2007.
 The album became an international success, charting in the Top 10 in 17 countries and reaching Number 1 in six.
 It charted on the U.S. Billboard 200 (Number 7) and in Canada.
 The album is 3× Platinum status in Australia, Platinum in France, Poland and Belgium, and Gold in the US, New Zealand, Germany, UK, Ireland, Canada and Netherlands.

-On 11 October 2011, it was announced that Gotye had been nominated for seven ARIA Awards.
+On 11 October 2011, Gotye was nominated for seven ARIA Awards.
 Due to the release date restrictions of the eligibility period, Making Mirrors could not be nominated, and the seven nominations all related to "Somebody That I Used to Know".
 Gotye was nominated for Highest Selling Single, Single of the Year, Best Pop Release, Best Male Artist and three awards in the ARIA Artisan category: Best Video (Natasha Pincus), Engineer of the Year (Francois Tetaz) and Producer of the Year (Wouter De Backer).
 On the same day the nominations were revealed, the winners of the Artisan categories were announced, with Gotye and the album personnel winning all three.
 On 27 November 2011, Gotye won three ARIA Awards: Best Male Artist, Best Pop Release and Single of the Year for "Somebody That I Used to Know".
 Kimbra, who collaborated with Gotye on the song, also won the ARIA award for Best Female Artist.